 Aluminium Composite Panel is any structure made of three layers: a low-density core and a thin skin-layer bonded to each side.
 The materials used in the core and skin may vary.
-Core may be a honeycomb or a solid filling of plastic building materials.
-ACPs are extensively used on outer facade of buildings because of two reasons –
+The core may be a honeycomb or a solid filling of plastic building materials.
+ACPs are extensively used on the outer facade of buildings because of two reasons –

 - The outer facade can be furbished in less time.

 - They are low on maintenance as compared to other alternatives.

 Initially, ACPs manufactured were non-combustible in nature.
 With the growing popularity and global demand, mass production kicked off in different parts of the world, consequently compromising on the quality of the product.
 Building material manufacturers started adding combustible ingredients like plastic in the production of ACP, thus making it available cheap in the market.

 Poor Status of Cladding Systems Across the World:

 A majority of the external cladding systems currently in use all over the world pose a serious threat to life or property in the event of a fire mishap.
 At any point in time, there will be combustible insulation present, open voids behind cladding and absence of fire stopping at floor levels, compounding the risk.
 Hence, it is peak time we got rid of the use of ACPs during the construction process.

 Although, it is hard to predict owners voluntarily getting rid of the entire existing aluminium composite panel facades and replacing them with fire resistant panels, as the costs will escalate.
 Adoption of partial replacement with adequate barrier bands of fire resistant board could prevent the fire from spreading.
 Moreover, there are some conscious builders who have already started removal of all ACPs used in old buildings in the interest of the safety of the occupants, employees and visitors.

 “ECOPRO” thinks a step ahead towards sustainability.
 Its multi-use eco-friendly fibre cement sheets come with priceless features like: